 Compatibility: For desktop/laptop computers only (Mac, Windows, and Linux)

-Typora is an alternative to Bear that is even more minimalist and distraction-free.
+Typora is a slick alternative to Bear that is even more minimalist and distraction-free.
 The app is simple, with very little UI getting in the way.
 It’s also beautifully designed, with clear, aesthetically-pleasing text.

 Many of the same advanced markdown features are in Typora, meaning that you can type up nicely-formatted notes without ever having to shift your hand to your mouse.
 Even so, if you want to get a little bit fancy, Typora supports tables, diagrams, mathematical formats, footnotes, code fences, and task lists.